alexbouchardd/hookdeck-api-docs/source/index.html.md

 - Alert interval `alert_interval` is the delays in milliseconds between alerts.
 Alerts are always rounded to the nearest minute (therefore the minimum delay is 60000ms).

 <aside class="notice">
 Each new account comes with a 'Default Ruleset' that is automatically added to any webhook without a manually associated ruleset.
-The 'Default Ruleset' has a `retries_count` of `5` and a `retries_interval` of `3600000` (one hour).
-Therefore, any webhook will be default ruleset will be retried up to 5 times over a 5 hour period.
+The 'Default Ruleset' has a `retries_count` of `5`, a `retries_interval` of `3600000` (one hour), a `alert_strategy` of `last_attempt`, and a `alert_interval` of `3600000` (one hour).
+Therefore, any webhook will be default ruleset will be retried up to 5 times over a 5 hour period then send an email alert if the last retry attempt is a failure.
 </aside>

 ## Create your first webhook